League Rules and Policies

 3. Registration requires that a team have 2-3 contact people.
 ‘Contact people’ refers to someone on the team with an email address.
 The league will not be held responsible if a team does not receive a schedule change or an important notice if that team does not provide at least three working email contacts.
 Teams need to check their emails on game day.
 If any changes occur after 8am on a game day, we will phone you as well, but otherwise we only email (we also put it on the web site.)
 If the league does not have 2-3 contacts and a team does not get a schedule change notice, the league will not owe a game to that team.
 We cannot run these leagues at a competitive price if we do not adhere to the registration and payment rules exactly as outlined.
 Provide two to three email addresses.

-4. A player is eligible if they have read the rules and signed the release form.
+4. A player is eligible if they have read the rules, reated an online profile, and added themselves to the roster.
 After Game 5 in a league, no new player can participate if that player’s skill level is such that he is deemed a ‘ringer’.
 If a player is talented at more than 2 levels better than the level in which he is participating, he may be asked to leave the game by the referee or the league director.
-In tournaments, no new players may participate after Game 2.
-You cannot have someone join your team in game 3 of a tournament.
+In tournaments, players must have participated in a minimum of 3 games that season to be tournament eligible.
+You cannot have someone join your team just for the tournament.

 5. Limit of 9 players: Teams are limited to 9 players maximum (any more results in no flow on the court, injuries because guys are not warm coming in, and too many fouls by stiff or hyper players.
 Games have better flows when 6 or 7 guys compose the roster.
 If your team is over 30 you can have 10 players.
 If you have a Masters Level team (40 and up,) you can have up to 12 players on your roster.
 Please do not have more than 10 show up for any given game.
 Team captains assume responsibility and cannot bring into the league angry or violent people.
 The league is not responsible to filter out players that do not meet our recreational requirements.
 If a team brings a person into the league with an anger problem, the team is risking their own status in the league.